Kris-Sekula/mgh80/README.md

 * JP3 - enable internal RAM address decoder
 * JP4 - enable internal IO(8255) address decoder

-Simple "blinky" program source (.asm) included and a compiled binary (.bin) for 27C256 EPROM (or my EPROM emulator).
+Simple "blinky" program source (.asm) included and a compiled hex files (.hex) for 27C256 EPROM (or my EPROM emulator).
 It will toggle all lines of port B few times a second.